alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 The `try … finally` construction ensures the process is stopped and cleaned up correctly when I'm done.

-In my live reload script, I do an incremental rebuild of the website every time a file changes.
+In my live reload script, I can now do an incremental rebuild that only rebuilds parts of the site that have changed.
-Because I know exactly which file changed, I can optimise the rebuild to skip unnecessary work.
 If I've changed the base template?
 Rebuild the entire site.
-If I've edited one article?
+If I've edited an article?
-Only that page needs to change.
+Only one page needs to change.
+This is more efficient and makes rebuilds much faster.

 ### Debouncing with non-blocking I/O and selectors